 How To Make Korean Sticky Chicken

 1. Bash the chicken.
-Lay your boneless chicken pieces on a piece of parchment paper atop a solid surface like a kitchen island or butcher’s block.
-Sprinkle gochugaru (red chili flakes) on top of the chicken and place another piece of parchment paper on top.
-Then pound the chicken a few times with a rolling pin or meat tenderizer.
-This locks the spices into your chicken.
+Place the chicken on a piece of parchment and sprinkle gochugaru on top.
+Cover with another piece of parchment paper and pound the chicken a few time with a meat tenderizer or rolling pin.
+This locks in the flavor.

 2. Pan fry the chicken.
-In a skillet over medium to medium-high heat, add the oil and coat the entire cooking surface.
-Cook the chicken on each side for a few minutes until it’s fully cooked and beginning to brown.
-Transfer the chicken pieces to a plate.
+Cook the chicken on each side for a few minutes over medium heat until it’s fully cooked and beginning to brown.
+Transfer the chicken to a plate and set aside.

 3. Make the sauce.
-Mix the soy sauce, rice vinegar and honey together and add to the empty skillet.
+Mix the soy sauce, rice vinegar and honey in a small bowl.
+Lower the heat to low and add the sauce to the same skillet.
 Stir until the sauce starts to bubble – about 1 to 2 minutes.

 Tips and Variations

-• Make Korean inspired BBQ sauce.
-Add a squirt of ketchup and a dash of worcestershire sauce to your sauce mixture to impart a more bbq-like taste.
+• More smoky.
+Add a little worcestershire sauce or tonkatsu sauce to the sticky chicken sauce to impart a more bbq-like taste.

-• Thicken the sauce.
-To make the sauce gooey and thick, mix 1/2 teaspoon of cornstarch and 2 tablespoons of water.
+• Thicker and gooey.
+To make the sauce gooey, similar to an empress chicken, mix 1/2 teaspoon of cornstarch and 2 tablespoons of water.
 If you choose this option, add the cornstarch slurry slowly, stirring the sauce the entire time so it incorporates evenly.

 Sticky Korean Chicken